 However, they didn’t affect his personal finances or lifestyle to the same extent, largely because Trump did not personally guarantee the loans that financed the struggling projects.
 Trump’s latter-year pursuit of low-risk licensing arrangements make it less likely that his ventures will face serious financial problems going forward – a fortuitous development for a presidential candidate.

 Trump’s humiliation in 2011 may well have hardened his political ambitions.
-In June 2015, he launched his first official presidential campaign with a rambling speech that scapegoated immigrants, ethnic minorities, and political elites.
+In June 2015, he launched his first official presidential campaign with a rambling speech that scapegoated immigrants and political elites.
 He spent the following 12 months in similar form, upending years of accumulated political wisdom with his bombast and dispatching a deep Republican primary field by May 2016.
-Then, seemingly against all odds, Trump narrowly defeated Democratic nominee Hillary Clinton in the 2016 general election.
+Then, seemingly against all odds, Trump defeated Democratic nominee Hillary Clinton in the 2016 general election.
 On January 20, 2017, he was sworn in as the 45th president of the United States.